Physician’s Choice Sleep Aid Review

 What others say

-57% are five stars, so there are a lot of people who felt it worked well.
-9% are one star reviews though, with most saying it just didn’t work for them.
+57% were five stars, so there are a lot of people who felt it worked well.
+9% were one star reviews though, with most saying it just didn’t work for them.

 There were also more than 1600 customer ratings on Walmart when I checked, with a combined rating of 4.8/5 stars.
 And as is often the case with over the counter sleeping pills, some say it works really well while others say it did nothing for them.